codeotamlong/tab/README.md

 * Search Engines and Suggestions?
 * Multi-level of Bookmarks?
 * New Commands?
+* Fix bug?
 I will update when I need!

+# Known issue
+1. Click on the clock:
+    - How it should: Show the text-input
+    - How it currently work:
+        - 1st time: Return a white page, still can write down shortcut keyword
+        - From 2nd time: work properly
 # Installation (Firefox)
 - Download (or "git clone")
 - Homepage: Firefox support set a local html file as homepage